-This course provides detailed information regarding the overall fundamental processes of biodiesel and ethanol production.
+SPNS 102 Elementary Spanish II.
+This course is available This course provides detailed information regarding the only through independent study.
+Prerequisites: SPNS 102 overall fundamental processes of biodiesel and ethanol production.
 It addresses feedstock selection and preparation, a study of the chemical processes and properties of these fuels as well as general plant operation, co-products and fuel quality.
 This class will also address the environmental and economic impacts of biofuels.
-Pre-requisites: NRGY 100 Introduction to Biofuels; CHMY 121 and 122 Intro to General Chemistry and Lab.
-Co-requisite: NRGY 203 Biofuels Production Lab.
-2.000 Credit hours
+Pre-This course is a continuation of SPNS 201 Intermediate requisites: NRGY 100 Introduction to Biofuels; CHMY 121 Spanish I and provides a thorough review of, and expands and 122 Intro to General Chemistry and Lab.
+Co-requisite: